-Suzie graduated from California State University, Long Beach (CSULB) in 1994 with a B.A. in Political Science.
-While completing her undergraduate studies, Suzie was active in student government, serving as an Associate Justice, a student Senator and finally Student Body President.
-Suzie also was a student teacher at the Isabelle Patterson Child Development Center from 1990-1992.
-In 1996, Suzie earned her M.A. in Public Policy and Administration from CSULB.
-She graduated with Distinction and was selected as CSULB’s “1996 Outstanding Graduate from the college of Health and Human Services”.
+Suzie graduated from California State University, Long Beach (CSULB) in 1994 with a B.A. in Political Science after serving as Student Body President during her undergraduate studies.
+Then in 1996, Suzie earned her M.A. in Public Policy and Administration from CSULB and graduated with Distinction being selected as CSULB’s “1996 Outstanding Graduate from the College of Health and Human Services.

-Suzie graduated from Santa Clara University Law School in 1999 and began her work as a Deputy District Attorney in Ventura County.
-Within her first two years there, Suzie began prosecuting homicide cases in the Major Crimes Division of the District Attorney’s Office.
-During her time in Ventura County, Suzie prosecuted a variety of cases including gang related murders, sexual assault and domestic violence cases.
+Suzie went on to attend Santa Clara Law School, after which she began working as a Deputy District Attorney in Ventura County.
+Within her first two years, Suzie began prosecuting homicide cases in the Major Crimes Division of the District Attorney’s Office as well as a variety of cases including gang related murders, sexual assault, and domestic violence cases.

-In 2003 Suzie moved back to Long Beach and worked in the private sector representing city governments as a Deputy City Attorney in a variety of matters, such as employment law, police officer defense, drafting legislation, and prosecuting violations of the municipal code.
-She represented management in labor contract negotiations and disciplinary hearings.
-She also helped draft legislation to regulate massage parlors.
+In 2003, Suzie moved back to Long Beach and worked in the private sector representing city governments as a Deputy City Attorney in a variety of matters, such as employment law, police officer defense, drafting legislation, and prosecuting violations of the municipal code.

-In 2005 Suzie began her service as a Deputy District Attorney in Orange County.
-Most recently, Suzie prosecuted cases as a member of the Homicide panel for the District Attorney throughout Orange County.
-In 2008 Suzie was selected to head up the Orange County District Attorney’s Office Vehicular Homicide division where she aggressively prosecuted multiple DUI fatalities as second degree murder cases.
-She was the prosecutor who brought to justice the man who killed Angel’s pitcher, Nick Adenhart, and his two friends, Henry Pearson and Courtney Stewart, and wounded a fourth passenger, Jon Wilhite.
+Suzie has prosecuted cases as a member of the Homicide panel for the District Attorney throughout Orange County, and was selected to head up the Orange County District Attorney’s Office Vehicular Homicide division where she aggressively prosecuted multiple DUI fatalities as second degree murder cases.
+She was the prosecutor who brought to justice the man who killed Angel’s pitcher, Nick Adenhart.
 Suzie’s dedication to victims was recognized in 2009 when she received the Community Service Award from the statewide victim services program, Community Service Programs (CSP).

-Suzie and her husband, Mark, live in Alamitos Heights with their 13year-old and 9 year-old sons who attend local Long Beach Unified School.
+Suzie and her husband, Mark, live in Alamitos Heights with their 14 year-old and 11 year-old sons who attend local Long Beach schools.
 Suzie and her family have the love and support of her mother who resides in the Marina Pacifica residential community.